DHTMLX/gantt-docs/data/desktop/server_side.md

 	</tr>
 </table>

-<b>target</b> parameter will contain id if nearest task that goes right before or right after current task.
+The <b>target</b> parameter will contain the id of the nearest task that goes right before or right after the current task.

-Value may come in one of two formats:
+Its value may come in one of two formats:

- - *target=targetId*  - current task should go right <b>before</b> targetId task
+ - *target=targetId*  - the current task should go right <b>before</b> the targetId task
- - *target=next:targetId* - current task should go right <b>after</b> targetId task
+ - *target=next:targetId* - the current task should go right <b>after</b> the targetId task

-Saving order can be implemented in several ways, we'll show one of them.

-pseudo code:
+Applying the order changes usually involves updating of multiple tasks, here is a pseudo code example of how it can be implemented:

 ~~~js
 const target = request["target"];
 const currentTaskId = request["id"];